 The transaction revenue primarily consists of fees charged to merchants for participating in our ZCITY platform upon successful sales transaction and payment service taken place between the merchants and their customers online.
-Our transaction revenue increased by 40.3% to approximately \$75,000 for the year ended June 30, 2023 from approximately \$54,000 for the same period in 2022.
-The increase was mainly attributable to the fact that we engaged with 2,010 local merchants to connect them with their customers through our ZCITY platform as of June 30, 2023 compared to 1,985 as of June 30, 2022.
-Our average percentage of growth of new merchants was approximately 25.3% throughout the quarters as of June 30, 2023 since the establishment of ZCITY platform.
-Despite of the slowdown in adding new merchants to our platform during the last eight quarters ended as of June 30, 2023, we expect our transaction revenue to increase as soon as the free trial period from TAZTE expires in December 2023.
+Our transaction revenue decreased by 18.6% to approximately \$61,000 for the year ended June 30, 2024 from approximately \$75,000 for the same period in 2023 due to lack of new enrolment of merchant client.
+Our average percentage of growth of new merchants was approximately 0.2% throughout the quarters as of June 30, 2024.